nickglazzard1959/gplot2/README.md

 As a first, very simple, example, let's compute "y=x^2".
 In previous examples the data has been precomputed and read from a file (often a "HERE" file).
-This script generates the y values for a defined range of x values and plots the result (left hand subfigure, below).
+This script generates the Y values for a defined range of X values and plots the result (left hand subfigure, below).
 ```
 RESET